Genuine Sea Glass - How To Tell The Difference Between Real & Fake

-Genuine Sea Glass or Certified Genuine Sea Glass© (or whatever term you use) means the glass in your jewelry is unaltered from the way it was found on the beach (not tumbled or created by any artificial means).
-Real natural sea glass comes from old bottles, jars and other glass items that have been discarded in the ocean and tumbled naturally by waves and sand over many years.
-It can take many decades for sea glass to be formed.
+Genuine Sea Glass means the sea glass in your jewelry is UNALTERED from the way it was found on the beach (not tumbled or created by any artificial means).
+Real natural sea glass comes from old bottles, jars and other glass items that have been discarded in the ocean and tumbled naturally by waves and sand over many many years.
+It can take many decades for sea glass to be BECOME sea glass.

 By The Sea Jewelry is proud to offer some of the rarest sea glass pieces available for public sale.
 We have invested decades in collecting and tens of thousand of dollars to provide our customers with the finest sea glass and sea glass jewelry in the world!